lrre-foss/rnr/README.md

 # RNR
 [![Star](https://img.shields.io/github/stars/lrre-foss/RNR?style=social)](https://github.com/lrre-foss/RNR/stargazers)

 RNR (**R**NR's **N**ot **R**oblox) is a project that aims to recreate the look and feel of classic Roblox with new features while remaining fully compatible with clients from that era.
-It is built upon an engine that closely resembles Roblox's own engine at the time, referencing disassemblies and decompilations of old client binaries.
+It is built upon an engine that closely resembles Roblox's own engine at the time, referencing disassemblies of legacy client binaries.

 Interested in contributing?
 [Feel free to make a pull request!](https://github.com/lrre-foss/RNR/pulls)